- Describe the major themes of the 2020-2025 Dietary Guidelines for Americans and the diseases they are intended to prevent or minimize.

 Building Healthy Eating Patterns

 The 2020-2025 Dietary Guidelines for Americans recommend that people make an effort to reduce their caloric consumption, reduce the intake of nutrient-poor foods, and increase the intake of nutrient-dense foods.
 To accomplish these tasks it is necessary to incorporate moderation and variety.
 The goal is not only choosing specific foods for your diet, but also the development of a healthy eating pattern.
 Several studies provide good evidence that certain dietary patterns increase overall health and decrease the risk of chronic disease.
-The Dietary Approaches to Stop Hypertension trial, or D.A.S.H., reports that men and women who consumed more than eight servings per day of fruits and vegetables had lower blood pressures than a control group that consumed under four servings per day of fruits and vegetables.1 Other studies investigating the benefits of the D.A.S.H. diet have also found it to be protective against cardiovascular disease and decrease overall mortality.
+The Dietary Approaches to Stop Hypertension trial, or D.A.S.H., reports that individuals who consumed more than eight servings per day of fruits and vegetables had lower blood pressures than a control group that consumed under four servings per day of fruits and vegetables.1 Other studies investigating the benefits of the D.A.S.H. diet have also found it to be protective against cardiovascular disease and decrease overall mortality.
 Vegetarian diets, which emphasize many of the same foods as the D.A.S.H. have also been linked to a decrease in incidences of some chronic diseases.
 In a later section, we will explore the Mediterranean Style eating pattern. this pattern has also been found to reduce the incidence of cardiovascular disease.

 1Sacks, F.M, et al., “Effects on Blood Pressure of Reduced Dietary Sodium and the Dietary Approaches to Stop Hypertension (D.A.S.H.)
 Diet.”
 N Engl J Med.
 344, no. 1 (January 2001): 3–10.Accessed June 18, 2019.